ezrahill/ezrahill/README.md

 # 👋 Hey, I'm [Ezra Hill](https://ezrahill.github.io)

 ## About Me
-I’m a skilled DevOps Engineer 👨🏾‍💻 with over 25 years of experience and a passion for automating processes to improve efficiency.
-My expertise allows me to create innovative solutions that streamline workflows and make life easier for everyone.
+I’m a skilled DevOps Engineer 👨🏾‍💻 with over 25 years of experience in the tech industry.
+I have a strong passion for automating processes to improve efficiency and enjoy creating innovative solutions that streamline workflows and make life easier for everyone.

 When I’m not working behind the computer, I enjoy exploring the world on my road bike 🚴🏾.
 Cycling provides the perfect balance to my tech-filled life.

 🔭 I’m currently working on building frontends
 🌱 I’m currently learning JavaScript
-🕵🏾‍♂️ On a fun journey exploring and learning Oracle Cloud Infrastructure (OCI)
+🕵🏾‍♂️ Excitedly diving into the world of Oracle Cloud Infrastructure (OCI) and discovering new possibilities!

 ## Socials
 <p align='left'>